-The Hospitals has calculated the estimated third party settlements for the outstanding Medicare, Medicaid, and Tricare/Champus cost reports during the fiscal year ended 2013.
-Medicare and traditional Medicaid cost report settlements owed to Medicare and Medicaid are estimated to be \$23,090,162 and \$4,591,095 respectively within the next twelve months and \$28,388,317 and \$18,703,259 are owed respectively on a noncurrent basis.
-Tricare/Champus currently owes the Hospitals \$5,206,049.
+The Hospitals has calculated the estimated third party settlements for the outstanding Medicare, Medicaid, and Tricare/Champus cost reports during the fiscal year ended 2014.
+Medicare cost report settlements owed to Medicare are estimated to be \$21,340,684 within the next twelve months and \$29,816,079 on a noncurrent basis.
+Traditional Medicaid cost report settlements owed to Medicaid are estimated to be \$23,294,345 on a noncurrent basis.
+Tricare/Champus currently owes the Hospitals \$5,580,205.
 An estimate is made for the current year's Medicare and Tricare/Champus settlements by using the most current statistics, costs, settlement data, and charges.
 The Hospitals also included in its estimated liability for both Medicare and Medicaid a reserve for the claims audit programs.
 The Centers for Medicare and Medicaid Services audit recovery programs are to identify improper underpayments or overpayments made to health care providers.

 Once a cost report is filed, it is subject to an initial tentative settlement and a subsequent audit.
-Each report is audited by the programs for compliance with the applicable regulations established for the Medicaid, Medicare, and Tricare/Champus programs.
+Each report is audited by the programs for compliance with the applicable regulations established for the Medicaid, Medicare, and

+Tricare/Champus programs.
 Each cost report can also be re-opened or appealed for issues that the Hospitals or the Medicare or Medicaid programs feel are warranted.
 There are several such requests currently under consideration, as well as audits that are incomplete at this time.
 Any of the above can result in a change to the reimbursement requiring a refund from the program or payment to the program.
-Medicare audits are current through the June 30, 2004 fiscal year and Medicaid audits are current through the June 30, 2006 fiscal year.
+Medicare audits are current through the June 30, 2010 fiscal year and Medicaid audits are current through the June 30, 2006 fiscal year.

 Effective October 1, 2010, the Hospitals is participating in the UNC Upper Payment Limit (UPL) Plan specific to the UNC Health Care System of hospitals.
-The \$56,742,146 UPL receivable at year end is net of reserves for future UPL audits.
+The \$47,836,677 UPL receivable at year end is net of reserves for future UPL audits.
 Payment on the UPL receivable amounts are expected within twelve months and as a result have been recorded as a current asset.
-See Note 9 (Net Patient Service Revenue) for more detail regarding the supplemental payments.
+See Note 9 (Net Patient Service Revenue) for more detail regarding the supplement.